-Our concert season is sure to inspire joy and wonder.
+Our upcoming concerts are sure to inspire joy and wonder.

-Free pre-concert talks by conductor Karen P. Thomas one hour prior to all performances of Winter Rose.
+Free pre-concert talks by conductor Karen P. Thomas one hour prior to all performances of Solstice.

 Seattle First Baptist Church – 1111 Harvard Ave, Seattle